 4 – I am a college drop-out.
 Not a flunk-out.
 But, between my sophomore and junior year of college (way back in the day), I got a job making more than money than I needed, bought my first car and then met my husband.
 And I didn’t go back to school.
 Regrets – yes or no?
 Those answers are many (and maybe a whole post of their own) but I am sorry that I was a quitter.
 I actually I heard this statement in our sermon on Sunday.
 “We Independent Baptists (of which I am one) are very good at starting things, but we often do not finish well.”
 Hmm, very sobering, if not convicting.

 5 – I am forever marked by grief.
 My husband and I have two adult children.
 We also have two children in Heaven.
 Our youngest son died at 13.
-Without a doubt, navigating through grief and the years of missing Tyler have been the hardest thing we have done.
-But grief has also been deepened our faith, molded and refined us, and yes – even with all the pain – has been some of our sweetest times as we have seen God’s promises proven true and learned for ourselves what a faithful Heavenly father we have.
-Our last pregnancy (which was years before Tyler’s birth) ended in a miscarriage and, in contrast, the months that followed were some of the darkest days of my life as I refused His grace, failed to trust and was almost destroyed by despair afterward.
+Without a doubt, navigating through grief and the years of missing Tyler have been the hardest thing we have ever done.
+But grief has also been deepened our faith, molded and refined us, and yes – even with all the pain – has been some of our sweetest times as we have seen God’s promises proven true and learned for ourselves what a faithful Heavenly Father we have.
+Our last pregnancy (which was years before Tyler’s death) ended in a miscarriage and, in contrast, the months that followed were some of the darkest days of my life as I refused His grace, failed to trust and was almost destroyed by despair afterward.
 My heart breaks for those who face the trials, heartaches and challenges of this life alone – without a savior.
 My prayer, though, this blog, is that others can not only know Christ but know what a difference walking with Him makes.
 I personally know the difference.
 I also know the joy that life can have with the certainty of a literal Heaven and knowing that we will together for eternity.

 A little more of Tyler’s story can be found above at the “Could It Be Any Worse” link.